College | July 13, 2023 | Arianna Blakely

 You should never pay to submit the FAFSA®—filing is always free.
 There is only one place to submit the official FAFSA®.

 Not filling out the FAFSA® as early as possible is one of the most avoidable financial aid mistakes.
-Some financial aid is first-come, first-served, so fill it out as close to December 2023* as possible for the upcoming academic year that you intend to be a student.
-You can always make changes later.
+Some financial aid is first-come, first-served, so complete the FAFSA® as soon as it opens (on or before December 1 for AY 2025-26).
+If needed, you can make changes later.

 Make sure you’re completely done filling out the FAFSA® before you exit the website.